 - White envelopes are smart, but cost more.

-- Hand-written envelopes usually guarantees they are opened, but is time consuming.
+- Using hand-written envelopes usually guarantees they are opened, but it is time consuming.

 - For larger mailings, a message on the envelope (eg ‘free gift’) can work well.